paulthomson/adara-actors/README.md

 From there, you can jump to the `HandleEat` method.

-A further potential issue is that your code is very dependent on the P# classes.
-As such, your code is somewhat "locked-in" to the framework that you have chosen, even though your code is really just message passing.
-It would be ideal if we could write code that is independent of the chosen runtime/framework such that it could run on different runtimes (e.g. P#, Akka, something else) without changes.
+A further potential issue is that your code is not portable; it is dependent on the P# classes and so is somewhat "locked-in" to the framework that you have chosen, even though your code is really just message passing.
+It would be ideal if we could write code that is portable; i.e. independent of the chosen runtime/framework such that it could run on different runtimes (e.g. P#, Akka, something else) without changes.

 ## Solution

-With typed actors, we use interfaces.
+With Adara's statically-typed actors, we use interfaces.

 ```c#
 // IHuman is an interface.
 A new instance of Human provides the handlers and private state of the actor.